 In Australia, a family trust (also known as a discretionary trust) is a type of trust where the trustee has the power to decide which beneficiaries will receive income or capital distributions and in what proportions.
 Unlike other trusts, beneficiaries do not have a fixed entitlement; instead, the trustee decides which beneficiaries receive distributions (and in what proportions).

 Discretionary trusts are frequently used for tax planning (e.g., distributing income to beneficiaries on lower marginal tax rates) and asset protection (as assets in the trust are owned by the trustee, not the beneficiaries).
-However, each state or territory in Australia has its own rules, and it’s essential to comply with them to avoid unnecessary taxes.
+However, each state or territory in Australia has its own rules, and it’s essential to comply with them to prevent unnecessary taxes.

 A trust distribution resolution is a formal decision made by the trustee that determines how the trust’s income and capital gains will be allocated among the beneficiaries.
 The resolution must: